-As of December 31, 2021, and 2020, the Company has not provided a deferred tax liability in respect of cumulative undistributed earnings relating to the Company's foreign subsidiaries, as the Company intends to keep these earnings permanently invested.
+As of December 31, 2023, and 2022, the Company has not provided a deferred tax liability in respect of cumulative undistributed earnings relating to the Company's foreign subsidiaries, as the Company intends to keep these earnings permanently invested.

-e.
-Tax assessments:
+A. Tax assessments:

-As of December 31, 2021, the Company had open tax years for the periods between 2017 and 2021 in Israel and for the periods between 2018 and 2021 for the U.S. subsidiary.
+As of December 31, 2023, the Company had open tax years for the periods beginning 2018 in Israel and 2021 for the U.S. subsidiary.

-f.
-Basis of taxation:
+B. Basis of taxation:

-Ordinary taxable income in Israel is subject to a corporate tax rate of 23% in 2021 and 2020.
-However, the effective tax rate payable by a company that derives may be considerably lower (as discussed below).
+Ordinary taxable income in Israel is subject to a corporate tax rate of 23% in 2023 and 2022.
+However, the effective tax rate payable by a company may be considerably lower (as discussed below).
 Non-Israeli subsidiaries are taxed according to the tax laws in their respective countries of residence.
-Primarily, in 2020 and 2021, the Company's U.S. subsidiary is subject to tax rate of approximately 21%.
+Primarily, in 2023 and 2022, the Company's U.S. subsidiary is subject to tax rate of approximately 21%.

-g.
-The New Technological Enterprise Incentives Regime (Amendment 73 to the Investment Law)
+C. The New Technological Enterprise Incentives Regime (Amendment 73 to the Investment Law)

 In December 2016, the Economic Efficiency Law (Legislative Amendments for Applying the Economic Policy for the 2017 and 2018 Budget Years), 2016 which includes Amendment 73 to the Law for the Encouragement of Capital Investments ("the 2017 Amendment") was published and was pending the publication of regulations, in May 2017 regulations were promulgated by the Finance Ministry to implement the "Nexus Principles" based on OECD guidelines published as part of the Base Erosion and Profit Shifting (BEPS) project.
 Following the publication of the regulations the 2017 Amendment became fully effective.
-According to the 2017 Amendment, a Preferred Technological Enterprise, as defined in the 2017 Amendment, with total consolidated revenues of less than NIS 10 billion, shall be subject to 12% tax rate on income derived from intellectual property (in development area A-a tax rate of 7.5%).
-In order to qualify as a Preferred technological enterprise certain criterion must be met, such as a minimum ratio of annual R&D expenditure and R&D employees, as well as having at least 25% of annual revenues derived from exports.
-Any dividends distributed from income from the preferred technological enterprises will be subject to tax at a rate of 20%.
-The 2017 Amendment further provides that, in certain circumstances, a dividend distributed to a foreign corporate shareholder, would be subject to a 4% tax rate (if the percentage of foreign investors exceeds 90%).
+According to the 2017 Amendment, a Preferred Technological Enterprise, as defined in the 2017 Amendment, with total consolidated revenues of less than NIS 10 billion, will be subject to 12% tax rate on income derived from intellectual property (in development area A-a tax rate of 7.5%).